makerdao/mkr-mcd-spec/pot.md

 Because data isn't explicitely initialized to 0 in KMCD, we need explicit initializers for various pieces of data.

--   `initUser`: Add the given users accounts to the pies.
+-   `initUser`: Add the given user's account to the pies.

 ```k
     syntax PotAuthStep ::= "initUser" Address